James Hay, 15th Earl of Erroll: Career

 During the 1745 Jacobite Rebellion his father sided with the Young Pretender, despite both of his sons, James and William Boyd, then holding commissions under King George II; James Boyd in the British army, his brother in the Royal Navy.
 Remaining loyal to the Hanoverians, James Boyd fought at the Battle of Culloden on the opposite side to his father.
 During the rout following the Jacobite defeat, the Earl of Kilmarnock was captured and taken prisoner, dishevelled and bareheaded, and was reportedly recognised by his son James, who placed his own hat on his father's head.
 This was the last time they were to meet, as Kilmarnock was then transported to London, tried for treason, and executed four months later; forfeiting all his lands and titles, which deprived his son of his inheritance.

 In 1751, however, although the Earldom remained forfeit, James Boyd was allowed to inherit the Kilmarnock estates.
 These included Dean Castle, the former family seat which had been gutted by a fire in 1735.
 Trying to cover some of his father's debts, which he had also inherited, James Boyd sold the ruined castle to the 13th Earl of Glencairn.
 From 1751 to 1752, he served as Grand Master of the Grand Lodge of Scotland.

 Later life

 On 19 August 1758, James Boyd succeeded his maternal great-aunt, Mary Hay, 14th Countess of Erroll, as Earl of Erroll, simultaneously changing his surname from Boyd to Hay, as he and his descendants were henceforth to be known.
 Along with the title Earl of Erroll, he also held the ceremonial hereditary office of Lord High Constable of Scotland.

 Between 1770 and 1774, he served as a Tory Scottish representative peer in the House of Lords, and from 1770 to 1778, he was Lord of Police for Scotland.

+In 1774 the town of Errol in New Hampshire was named in honour of him by a local governor.